Skip to content

 Introduction

-Distributed systems are full of temporary issues - network failures, sudden latency increases, bandwidth exhaustion, node evictions and partial pods rescheduling, temporary overloading of some microservices, etc. All of that can create situations when your requests may be delayed, queued or failed.
+Distributed systems are full of temporary issues: network failures, sudden latency increases, bandwidth exhaustion, node evictions, partial pod rescheduling, temporary overloading of microservices, etc. All of these can create situations where your requests may be delayed, queued, or failed.

-However, retries might look deceptively simple and straightforward, The real usage of retries is more nuanced as you will read throughout this page.
+However, retries may look deceptively simple and straightforward.
+The real usage of retries is more nuanced, as you will discover throughout this page.

 • Jitters are useful to reduce congestion on resources